 - Counselling – Suicide Bereavement and Family Support

-CMHA offers counselling to family members or friends living and coping with a relative or significant other who is suffering from a mental health issue, grief and loss counselling for those struggling with death and non-death grief and loss, and suicide bereavement counselling for those individual survivors, families and couples to develop an enhanced understanding of their own grief process.
+CMHA Calgary offers counselling to family members or friends living and coping with a relative or significant other who is suffering from a mental health issue, grief and loss counselling for those struggling with death and non-death grief and loss, and suicide bereavement counselling for those individual survivors, families and couples to develop an enhanced understanding of their own grief process.

 In our Family Support Counselling, family members who are caring for a loved one with a mental health or substance use concern are supported through one-to-one interactions to receive coping strategies and maintain their own wellness.

 Through our Suicide Bereavement Counselling individuals are supported through the one-to-one interactions to receive coping strategies to stay well after the loss of their loved one.
 One-on-one grief counselling can be a complement to other resources such as short term Employee Assistance Programs.
 This service is available for people in Calgary who are 18 years of age and over.
 An appointment may be made by the individual or by referral.

 Fees for all counselling services are based on a sliding scale.
 No one is refused service due to financial reasons.
 For more information or to book an appointment, phone 403-297-1708 or email email@example.com or visit Community Connect YYC.

 - Suicide Bereavement Drop-in

-This group, facilitated by a peer volunteer survivor and a CMHA counsellor, provides a confidential and safe space for those who have experienced a loss by suicide to share, network and meet others who can understand and provide support.
+This group, facilitated by a peer volunteer survivor and a CMHA Calgary counsellor, provides a confidential and safe space for those who have experienced a loss by suicide to share, network and meet others who can understand and provide support.
 Individuals are supported through their loss, in an environment, they can create connections with others to develop a network of support.